 Georg Reischauer, Dr.

-Georg received his PhD in social and economic sciences from the Technical University of Vienna.
-He also received degrees in business administration, sociology, and philosophy from the University of Vienna, WU Vienna University of Economics and Business, and the University of Applied Sciences Wiener Neustadt.
+Georg received his PhD in Industrial Management from the Technical University of Vienna.
+He also holds degrees in Business Administration, Sociology, and Philosophy from the University of Vienna, WU Vienna University of Economics and Business, and the University of Applied Sciences Wiener Neustadt.

 Heimstädt, M. & Reischauer, G. (2019): Framing Innovation Practices in Interstitial Issue Fields: Open Innovation in the NYC Administration.
 Innovation: Organization and Management, 21(1): 128-150. doi.org/10.1080/14479338.2018.1514259